 Magnetic Resonance Imaging (MRI) uses a very powerful magnet and sophisticated computer algorithms to create detailed images of your internal organs.
-It is complimentary to CT imaging, and has revolutionized the practice of radiology.
+It is complementary to CT imaging and has revolutionized the practice of radiology.
 No radiation is used.
 Certain MRI scans require the use of intravenous contrast.
 To ensure your safety, a detailed safety questionnaire will have to be filled out to determine whether or not you can safely undergo an MRI.

 Nuclear medicine is a sophisticated method of imaging the physiologic processes in the body using a variety of medical-grade radioactive materials.
 RAF’s highly skilled professionals use specific materials and specialized imaging equipment to diagnose and treat disease processes in a safe manner.

-Mammography uses low-dose x-rays to image the breast, and detect breast cancer.
+Mammography uses low-dose x-rays to image the breast and detect breast cancer.
 When appropriate, ultrasound and MRI are also used for this purpose.
 All of these technologies are used for minimally invasive biopsies.

 Ultrasound technology is used to visualize the organs of a fetus, and to look for any structural abnormalities.
 It is also used to make sure your baby is growing appropriately.
 Ultrasound is also used to evaluate the placenta, cervix, and amniotic sac.

-X-rays of your hip and/or spine are used to calculate the density of your bones, and determine whether or not you have osteoporosis
+X-rays of your hip and/or spine are used to calculate the density of your bones and determine whether or not you have osteoporosis